ankaAR/bestiario5e/_creatures/giant-scorpion.md

 ***Multiataque.*** The scorpion makes three attacks: two with its claws and one with its sting.

-***Sting.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 ft., one creature.
-Hit: 7 (1d10 + 2) piercing damage, and the target must make a DC 12 Constitution saving throw, taking 22 (4d10) poison damage on a failed save, or half as much damage on a successful one.
+***Sting.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 7 (1d10 + 2) piercing damage, and the target must make a DC 12 Constitution saving throw, taking 22 (4d10) poison damage on a failed save, or half as much damage on a successful one.